TeamKinetic’s Annual Volunteering Conference 12th September 2018

-Every year TeamKinetic runs an annual Volunteer Management Conference at Manchester Metropolitan University.
+Every year TeamKinetic runs an Annual Volunteering Conference at Manchester Metropolitan University.
 This year, the event is being run in partnership with Manchester Metropolitan University’s Business, Sports Policy and Law Department and GreaterSport.
-Collectively, we aim to host an insightful and inspiring event for all those in attendance through a series of talks and break out workshops.
+Collectively, we aim to host an insightful and inspiring event for all those in attendance through a series of talks and break out workshops focused on volunteer management.

 Previous events have drawn a crowd of over a hundred and this year we are hoping to host our largest to date.
 With an incredible list of speakers and attendance from a variety of roles in including volunteer managers, events coordinators, community engagement officers, sports development, HR and Operation staff, and more, this is not one to be missed.

 To purchase your ticket please visit one of the followiing: